fastapi/fastapi/docs/tutorial/body-schema.md

-The same way you can declare additional validation and metadata in endpoint function parameters with `Query`, `Path` and `Body`, you can declare validation and metadata inside of Pydantic models using `Schema`.
+The same way you can declare additional validation and metadata in path operation function parameters with `Query`, `Path` and `Body`, you can declare validation and metadata inside of Pydantic models using `Schema`.

 ## Import Schema